maruel/citygpt/data/ottawa/pages_text/use-and-care-roads-law-no-2003-498.md

 1. Section 3 does not prohibit the owner of residential land abutting the Highway, or any person with the permission of the owner of residential land abutting the Highway, from altering the Boulevard and Shoulder of a Highway to plant, install or construct Herbaceous Groundcover, a Boulevard Garden or a Free Library Box in accordance with the provisions of this By-law.
 (2025-161)
 1. Section 3 does not prohibit the owner of land zoned commercial, pursuant to the City's Zoning By-law No. 2008-250 and located within the Urban Area or Serviced Village, from establishing pop-up retail and vending display within the abutting Highway outside of the roadway in accordance with the provisions of this by-law.

-## Section 5 - General Requirements
+## Section 5 - General requirements

 1. The owner of land zoned residential shall cut the grass, weeds and Herbaceous Groundcover on the Boulevard abutting the owner’s land, whenever the growth of grass, weeds or Herbaceous Groundcover is out of character with the surrounding environment.
 In the event that the Boulevard abutting the owner’s land contains a Boulevard Garden and/or a Free Library Box, the owner of land shall maintain the Boulevard Garden and/or a Free Library Box on the Boulevard abutting the owners land in accordance with this By-law.
 (2025-161)
 1. The owner of land shall clear away and remove garbage or other debris from the boulevard abutting the owner's land.